 …

-The Message Control field value shall be zero.
+The Message Control field value shall be one of 0x00 or 0x10.
+This value determines the formatting of the Message Content field.

-The Message Content field shall be formatted the same as for the Start of Ranging Compact frame Message Content field shown in Figure 60, with the same function and meaning for each of the fields.
+When the Message Control field value is 0x00 the Message Content field shall be formatted the same as for the Start of Ranging Compact frame Message Content field shown in Figure 60, with the same function and meaning for each of the fields.

+When the Message Control field value is 0x10 the Message Content field shall be formatted the same as for the Start of Ranging Compact frame Message Content field frame when the Message Control field value is 0x10, as shown in Figure 60A, with the same function and meaning for each of the fields.

 10.38.9 Procedures for one-to-many MMS ranging